-Earn up to 125,000 bonus points and two free nights with these Marriott credit cards | CNN Underscored
+Earn up to 75,000 bonus points or three free nights with these Marriott credit cards | CNN Underscored

 With the Marriott Business Amex, you’ll earn 6 points for every dollar spent on eligible purchases at participating Marriott Bonvoy hotels, 4 points per dollar at U.S. restaurants, at U.S. gas stations, on wireless telephone services purchased directly from U.S. service providers and on U.S. purchases for shipping, and 2 points per dollar on all other purchases.

-Just like with the Marriott Brilliant card, you’ll receive a complimentary award night each year starting with your second card member year, but with the business card, the free nights can be used at Marriott properties with a redemption level up to 35,000 points.
-That means you can use it at any category 1 through 5 property on the Marriott award chart except for category 5 hotels during peak periods.
+Just like with the Marriott Brilliant card, you’ll receive a complimentary award night each year with the Marriott Business Amex starting with your second card member year, but with the business card, the free nights can be used at Marriott properties with a redemption level up to 35,000 points.
+That means you can use it at any category 1 through 5 property on the Marriott award chart except for category 5 hotels during peak periods, though keep in mind that Marriott is changing its redemption system in early 2022.
 You can also earn a second award night after you spend $60,000 in purchases on the card in a calendar year.

 Learn more about the Marriott Bonvoy Business American Express Card.